Unidata/awips2/docs/install/install-edex.md

 ### 3. Configure iptables

 This should be a one time configuration change.
-Configure iptables to allow TCP connections on ports 9581 and 9582 if you want to serve data publically to CAVE clients and the Python API.
+Configure iptables to allow TCP connections on ports 9581 and 9582 if you want to serve data publicly to CAVE clients and the Python API.

 #### Open Port 9588